93jy/quartz/content/notes/B_Building a Second Brain.md

 ---
 ## Summary + Notes
 Ali abdaal video on this?
 What is the key message?

+> *(Loc 311)* In the professional world: It’s not at all clear what you should be taking notes on.
+No one tells you when or how your notes will be used.
+The “test” can come at any time and in any form.
+You’re allowed to reference your notes at any time, provided you took them in the first place.
+You are expected to take action on your notes, not just regurgitate them.
+This isn’t the same notetaking you learned in school.
+It’s time to elevate the status of notes from test prep and humble scribblings into something far more interesting and dynamic.
+For modern, professional notetaking, a note is a “**knowledge building block**”—a discrete unit of information interpreted through your unique perspective and stored outside your head.

+> *(Loc 399)* Your brain is **no longer the bottleneck on your potential**, which means you have all the bandwidth you need to pursue any endeavor and make it successful.
+This sense of confidence in the quality of your thinking gives you the freedom to ask deeper questions and the courage to pursue bigger challenges.
+You can’t fail, because **[failure](notes/C_Failure.md) is just more information**, to be captured and used as fuel for your journey.
+This is what it’s like to build and harness the power of a Second Brain.

 - PARA: projects, areas, resources, archive
 	- **Just 3 levels of hierarchy** for all the notes: top-level PARA, the individual project folders, and the notes themselves.
 Seems too simple?